mxmxmarexmxm/AntiReels/README.md

 ## Installation:

-Please note that the extension is not yet available on official browser stores.
-However, you can follow the steps below to manually load the extension in Chrome and Firefox:
+- Firefox

+The extension can be conveniently installed from the official Firefox Add-ons store [here](https://addons.mozilla.org/en-US/firefox/addon/antireels/).

 - Chrome

+For Chrome users, you can still follow these steps to manually install the extension:

 1. Clone or download the repository to your local machine.
 2. Open Chrome and type chrome://extensions in the address bar.